abdulvajid1/SRGAN-From-Scratch-Pytorch/README.md

 ---

-The training script supports resume, checkpointing, and mixed precision (optional).
+The training script supports resume, checkpointing, and mixed precision.

+---
+## 🚀 Training Details

+Device: RTX 5070

+Dataset: DIV2K, Flicker2K

+Loss Functions:

+  Discriminator: L1 loss for both real and fake predictions (not WGAN)

+  Generator: Combination of VGG perceptual loss, L1 loss, and GAN loss using cross-entropy

+  After experimenting with several loss combinations and hyperparameters, this setup provided the most stable training in my experiments.
 ---

 ## 🖼️ Inference